Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Refinements

-In this section, we extend the algorithms for refinements to the the hierarchical facility location problem defined in Section \ref{sec: notation-and-problem-definition}.
-We give approximation algorithms for various metrics; the results are presented in Theorem \ref{thm: hierarchical-facility-location}.
+In this section, we reduce refinements for fair $k$-clustering to the $\alpha$-reassignment problem.
+As with facility location, we first obtain appropriate facility sets $F_1 \subseteq \ldots \subseteq F_l$ and then find assignments using Theorem \ref{thm: reassignment-problem}.
+The difference in approximation guarantees for various metrics in Theorem \ref{thm: reassignment-problem} is reflected in approximation guarantees for refinements:

-Given an instance of the hierarchical facility location problem with $l$ levels, $4$-approximations for the individual facility location problem at each level $k \in [l]$ can be obtained using Theorem \ref{thm: facility-location-solvability-theorem} when the function $f$ is sublinear and polynomial-time oracles for $f$ and $\nabla f$ are available.
-Suppose $\mc{S}_k = (F_k, \theta_k)$ is a $4$-approximation to the level $k$ facility location problem (i.e., with facility costs $c_k \in \R_+$).